jkbrzt/django-settings-export/README.rst

 * *Explicit is better than implicit:* Only explicitly listed settings keys are exported to templates.
-* *Errors should never pass silently:* Accessing an undefined or unexported setting key from templates results in an exception.
+* *Errors should never pass silently:* Accessing an undefined or unexported setting key from a template results in an exception.

+Tested on Python 2.7+, Django 1.5+.

 Installation
 ============